What is the community mental health transformation?

 NHFT is dedicated to working with you to ensure that we are making a difference for you, with you and is identifying opportunities to work with you to shape our services throughout this transformation.

-The teams will be made up of NHFT colleagues who are providing care within the service, as well as new staff to fulfil the newly created roles.
+The teams are made up of NHFT colleagues who are providing care within the service, as well as new staff to fulfil the newly created roles.

-The teams will be known as PCN teams going forward.
+The teams new teams are known as 'CMHT' - community mental health teams - teams going forward.

 What support will the specialist locality teams provide?

-There will locality teams in the North & West of the county, which will provide more specialist care.
-This will include medicine review and resolution, early responses to those at-risk of crisis, personality disorder support, less complex eating disorder care and interventions, mental health rehabilitation, community support work, supporting with housing matters and mental health links in physical needs.
+There are locality teams in the North & West of the county, which provide more specialist care.
+This includes medicine review and resolution, early responses to those at-risk of crisis, personality disorder support, less complex eating disorder care and interventions, mental health rehabilitation, community support work, supporting with housing matters and mental health links in physical needs.

 How will I be kept updated on development in this programme?